jacklstone/fireflies/README.md

 # fireflies

 Fireflies that move around and sync their flashes through modelling as pulse coupled oscillators.
-The first phases syncs the periods of the fireflies until they are all phase locked The next phase syncs the phases until they are phase-synchronized.
+They start with different periods but affect the periods and phases of other fireflies witha small change inversely proportional to the distance between them.
+After some time they completely synchronize, lighting up the night in unison.

 ![Fireflies](https://github.com/jaclynstone/fireflies/blob/master/Fireflies.gif)